The Ultimate Guide to Year-End Giving

 How Do I Ask For Donations at the End of the Year?

-As a fundraiser, you know that simply asking people for donations seldom works.
-You need to give them a compelling reason to give.
-When crafting your appeal message, be sure to do the following:
+As a fundraiser, you know that simply asking for donations doesn’t usually get you too far.
+You need to give people a compelling reason to give.

 3. Show impact: Tell your audience what would happen if you reach your fundraising goal.
 How would the beneficiaries’ lives change?